xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-04-05-witchskull-and-smoke-witch-at-medusa.md

 ![poster](/images/witchskullmedusaposter2.jpg)

-go to bar, smoke witch play first
+Zi and I made it to the bar in the later half of the hour, but in time to catch both bands.
+Starting at 8:00, local Geelong four-piece Smoke Witch played their set first, a doomy, groovy stoner rock performance. go to bar, smoke witch play first
 <br><br>
 smoke withc. guitar tone awesome thin and crushing and like uhh soundscape sounded like wind howling